WORD OF THE WEEK:

 Stuff You Need to Know

-Each day during Black History Month, the Black Student Union will share information on a topic or person.
-This week’s theme is Stereotypes and Tropes.
+Each day during Black History Month, the Black Student Union will share information about an individual who has made significant contributions to American history and culture.

 If you’re having trouble logging into your classes or having any other tech issues, please email email@example.com